-Jeunes Talents is an initiative of Atout France, the France Tourism Development Agency, French Cultural Services in Los Angeles and New York, and FLAX (France Los Angeles Exchange), a Los Angeles foundation promoting a better understanding of France through public and cultural art events.
+Jeunes Talents is a joint initiative with Atout France, the France Tourism Development Agency, French Cultural Services in Los Angeles and New York.
 Spanning two continents and combining tourism promotion and the arts, Spanning two continents and combining tourism and the arts, Jeunes Talents supports and encourages emerging U.S. photographers, simultaneously creating a solid body of work that puts a fresh spin on contemporary French life.
 The exhibition was curated by Tim B. Wride, former curator of photographs at the Los Angeles County Museum of Art

 The resulting images are used in a variety of ways.
 They come to life in a tourism marketing campaign: a curated gallery exhibition in Los Angeles and New York; a catalogue; a website, and a platform for young photographers to gain additional exposure and build real-life portfolios under the guidance of a professional curator.